rburawes/rburawes.github.io/README.md

 );
 ALTER TABLE account_roles OWNER TO postgres;
 ```

-5. On your machine create a new directory for your project e.g. dbresample then go to that newly created folder.
+5. On your machine create a new directory for your project e.g. <b>dbresample</b> then go to that newly created folder.
 6. Open your ROO shell by typing <b>roo</b> on your console.